bstarynk/misc-basile/README.md

   (see http://redis.io/ for more) and prints them on stdout.

 * `execicar.c` is a shell-like program interpreting commands on pipes, etc.

+* `basilemap.ml` is a simple exercise to understand the balanced binary trees of the Ocaml stdlib/map.ml file, which I might simplify a bit.